 Installation must include an equipment shutoff valve, union and plugged 1/8" NPT tap.
 Locate NPT tap within reach for test gauge hook up.
-NPT tap must be upstream from heater (see Figure 14).
+NPT tap must be upstream from heater (see Figure 14, page 14).

-IMPORTANT: Install equipment valve in an accessible location.
-The equipment shutoff valve is for turning on or shutting off the gas to the appliance.
+IMPORTANT: Install equipment shutoff valve in an accessible location.
+Main gas valve is for turning on or shutting off gas to the appliance.